 Many sociopaths are pathological liars and narcissists.
 They will often go to great lengths to create elaborate lies.
 When caught in them, they might try to take accountability (because it’s what you want to hear), or they can double-down and make excuses and even cover lies up with even more of them.

 Just like being charismatic isn’t a problem on its own, arrogance is a common trait that a lot of sociopaths have in common.
 They will often have an inflated sense of self-importance.
 They can strongly believe that their way is the correct way of doing things.
+This type of behaviour hurts the other person in your relationship, the teen treatment program near me will make you change your arrogance and make yourself calm.
 When challenged, their egos can get in the way and cause negative emotional reactions, like anger.

 A lot of sociopaths try to create an ordinary and stable persona.
 However, deep down, they’re often erratic thrill-seekers who will engage in risky behaviours without any regard for the consequences, including the safety of other individuals like yourself.